Urethanase

-Thus, the two substrates of this enzyme are urethane and H_{2}O, whereas its 3 products are ethanol, CO_{2}, and NH_{3}.
+Urethanase is an enzyme characterised from Citrobacter species that catalyzes the hydrolysis of ethyl carbamate (urethane) to give ethanol, ammonia, and carbon dioxide:

+Ethyl carbamate is a known carcinogen and contaminant in food, so the enzyme is of interest as a means of removing it.
+Related enzymes have been sought which are capable of breaking down, and hence recycling, polyurethane-based plastics.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is urethane amidohydrolase (decarboxylating).
-This enzyme is also called urethane hydrolase.
+It is also called urethane hydrolase.